fight233/DThouse_cxd/tests/script/general/parser/README.txt

 This file contains a brief info about the parser test scripts directory.

-The directory contains scripts for TDengine parser testing, mainly focus on syntax parsing and datatype support.
+The directory contains scripts for DThouse parser testing, mainly focus on syntax parsing and datatype support.
 The tests are organized in the way database languages are catagorized.

 DML:
 {